 Edgar Parnell has managed, studied, researched and advised a wide variety of self-help and mutual forms of enterprise (SHEs), in more than 40 countries.
 He started work at a retail co-op in the North of England.
 He was soon managing shops and department stores and then turning-around declining retail co-ops in the UK.
 During the late 1960s and the 1970s, he primarily worked on setting-up and developing SHEs in post-colonial countries.
-Following the collapse of many communist regimes, he worked in several countries introducing market-based SHEs.
-He also worked in several countries where SHEs replaced government-sponsored marketing boards.
+Following the collapse of communist regimes in eastern Europe, he focused on introducing market based SHEs.
+He also worked in countries where SHEs replaced government-sponsored marketing boards.
 In 1980 he joined the Oxford-based Plunkett Foundation and was its chief executive from 1984 to 1998; after which he became an independent consultant, working internationally.
-During his career, he has worked on projects for significant SHEs, governments, European and United Nations agencies, and been a representative on national, European and international bodies dealing with SHEs.
+During his career, he has worked on projects for significant SHEs, governments, European and United Nations agencies, and was a representative on national, European and international bodies dealing with SHEs.
 His experiences within a myriad of different forms of organizations has provided him with a unique perspective as to what makes organizations work and how they become distracted from their purpose.

-Anyone interested in further information about
+Anyone interested in further information about Edgar Parnell